crccheck/django-object-actions/README.md

 ## Usage

-Defining new &_tool actions_ is just like defining regular [admin actions].
+Defining new _tool actions_ is just like defining regular [admin actions].
 The major difference is the functions for `django-object-actions` will take an object instance instead of a queryset (see _Re-using Admin Actions_ below).